bennerhq/fcsv/README.md

 - Provides functions for reading and writing CSV data
 - Supports various CSV formats and delimiters
 - Allows for easy manipulation of CSV data
+- Output C code from the scripting language, that can replace the stack machine

 ## Code Functionality